swiftlang/swift-evolution-metadata-extractor/Tests/ExtractionTests/Resources/AllProposals.evosnapshot/proposals/0519-ref-mutableref-types.md

 ### Implicit dereferencing or member forwarding

-As another approach to reduce the syntactic overhead of using `Borrow` and `Inout`, we might consider giving `Borrow` or `Inout` dynamic member lookup capabilities, or introducing something like Rust's `Deref` trait to automatically forward name lookups from `Borrow` or `Inout` to the target `value`.
-Any such mechanism will be imperfect, since `Borrow` and `Inout`'s own members will shadow any forwarding mechanism.
+As another approach to reduce the syntactic overhead of using `Ref` and `MutableRef`, we might consider giving `Ref` or `MutableRef` dynamic member lookup capabilities, or introducing something like Rust's `Deref` trait to automatically forward name lookups from `Ref` or `MutableRef` to the target `value`.
+Any such mechanism will be imperfect, since `Ref` and `MutableRef`'s own members will shadow any forwarding mechanism.

 ### `~Escapable` target types

-As proposed here, `Borrow` and `Inout` both require their target type to be `Escapable`.
+As proposed here, `Ref` and `MutableRef` both require their target type to be `Escapable`.
 There are implementation limitations in the compiler that prevent implementing references to non-`Escapable` types.
-With the limitations of the current lifetime system, the non-`Escapable` `value` projected from a `Borrow` or `Inout` would also be artificially lifetime-constrained to the lifetime of the reference, since the current model lacks the ability to track multiple lifetimes per value.
+With the limitations of the current lifetime system, the non-`Escapable` `value` projected from a `Ref` or `MutableRef` would also be artificially lifetime-constrained to the lifetime of the reference, since the current model lacks the ability to track multiple lifetimes per value.

 ### A borrowing reference type that is always represented as a pointer

-As discussed in the "Representation of `Borrow`" section, `Borrow<Value>` will use a value representation for some `Value` types, rather than a pointer.
+As discussed in the "Representation of `Ref`" section, `Ref<Value>` will use a value representation for some `Value` types, rather than a pointer.
 This should be transparent to most native Swift code, but in some situations, particularly when doing manual data layout or interoperating with other languages, it may be interesting to have a variant that is always represented as a pointer.
-That type would sometimes be forced to have a shorter maximum lifetime than `Borrow` can provide if the target needs to have a temporary memory location formed to point to.
+That type would sometimes be forced to have a shorter maximum lifetime than `Ref` can provide if the target needs to have a temporary memory location formed to point to.

 ### Generalized single-yield coroutines

-As discussed in the "Interaction with nontrivial accesses" section, when a `Borrow` or `Inout` targets a value that is referenced through a nontrivial access (such as a `get`/`set` pair, a `yielding` coroutine accessor, a stored property with dynamic exclusivity checking, etc.), the reference's lifetime is confined to the caller that initiated the access, since that same caller must
+As discussed in the "Interaction with nontrivial accesses" section, when a `Ref` or `MutableRef` targets a value that is referenced through a nontrivial access (such as a `get`/`set` pair, a `yielding` coroutine accessor, a stored property with dynamic exclusivity checking, etc.), the reference's lifetime is confined to the caller that initiated the access, since that same caller must